Intra-Abdominal Abscess

 How is an intra-abdominal abscess treated?

-Antibiotics may help treat an infection that could lead to an intra-abdominal abscess.
-But once the abscess has developed, antibiotics don't work as well.
-An abscess often will need to be drained of fluid to heal.
-But often antibiotics are given along with draining the abscess.
-The type of antibiotic will depend on how severe your abscess is, your age, and any other health problems you may have.
+An abscess will often need to be drained of fluid to heal.
+Most of the time antibiotics are given when an abscess is drained.
+The type of antibiotic will depend on how bad your abscess is, your age, and any other health-related concerns you may have.

 One way to remove fluid is through percutaneous drainage.
 Your healthcare provider guides a needle through the skin to the place where the infection is.
 This is a short procedure.
-You will be given a sedative and a local anesthetic to help you relax and not feel pain while it is being done.
+You will be given a a local anesthetic, and sedative if needed, to help you relax and not feel pain while it is being done.

 Another way to drain the abscess is with surgery.
 Surgery may also involve fixing the condition that caused the abscess in the first place, such as a bowel perforation.
 Sometimes, more than one operation is needed.